user202729/plover_websocket_server/README.md

 A WebSocket server for exposing [Plover](https://github.com/openstenoproject/plover) events and controlling Plover from an external program.

-This is currently under development and has the following known issues / limitations:

-- Client connections may not be gracefully closed

 ## Installation

 TODO: This will be true once released.
 For now, you can only pip install this from source which requires running Plover from source to use.